magento/merchdocs/src/sales/billing-agreements.md

 1. On the _Admin_ sidebar, go to  **Sales** > _Operations_ > **Billing Agreements**.

-1. Find the billing agreement in the list.
+1. Find the billing agreement in the list and click to open it.

-1. Click the needed billing agreement to be viewed.

 ## Billing Agreement View

-Each Billing Agreement page consist of two tabs: **General Information** and **Related Orders**.
+Each billing agreement page consists of two tabs: _General Information_ and _Related Orders_.

 ## General Information

-Contains general information about billing agreement:
+This tab includes the general information about the billing agreement:

 - Reference ID: A unique numeric identifier that is assigned to current billing agreement.
 - Customer: Customer's account assigned to current billing agreement.